-II.
-Definition of Harassment
+I. Definition of Harassment

-For purposes of Troy University's policy, harassment is defined as a course of comments or conduct consisting of words or actions that are unwelcome or offensive to a person in relation to sex, race, age, religion, national origin, sexual orientation, color, pregnancy, disability, or veteran status.
-It can include comments or conduct by a person in a position of authority that is intimidating, threatening or abusive and may be accompanied by direct or implied threats to the individual's grade(s), status, or job.
+For purposes of Troy University's policy, harassment is any comments or conduct consisting of words or actions that are unwelcome or offensive to a person in relation to sex, race, age, religion, national origin, color, marital status pregnancy, or disability or veteran's status.
+This is inclusive of comments or conduct by a person in a position of authority that is intimidating, threatening or abusive.
 Harassment can also occur between people of similar authority.
 Harassment occurs when it is known or ought reasonably to be known that such comments or conduct would be unwelcome.

-Examples of harassment include gestures, remarks, jokes, taunting, innuendo, display of offensive materials, threats, imposition of academic penalties, hazing, stalking, and shunning or exclusion related to the prohibited grounds.
+Examples of harassment include gestures, remarks, jokes, taunting, innuendo, display of offensive materials, threats, imposition of academic penalties, hazing, stalking, shunning or exclusion related to the discriminatory or harassment grounds.
+The victim should directly inform the harasser that the conduct is unwelcome and must stop.
+The victim should report any complaint as dictated by policy.